Paper GSM Guide

 Consider these two examples:

-If you’re planning to order our cardstock, it helps to know what GSM classes are available to you.
-Below is a chart to give you a rough idea of the feel of our card products in each GSM range.
+If you’re planning to order our cardstock, it helps to know what GSM options are available to you.
+Our paper thickness GSM chart will give you a rough idea of the feel of our card products in each GSM range.

 A thinner card perfect, for layering, die